Sci-Fi Movies of the 1990s

 Samuel L. Jackson as Ray Arnold

 The sci-fi here is that a scientist manages to pull DNA out of fossil dino’s to recreate them, and nonchalantly makes an amusement park with them.
+(Why revive dinosaurs, if not to make a buck?)
 What could go wrong?

 This is the best dinosaur horror movie to date.
 The dinosaurs are just great, and the people are not so likeable that you’re sad when they get what’s coming to them.
 (Or rather, the dinosaurs get what’s coming to them.)